alac/alac.github.io/_posts/2015-5-23-source-control-gitting-started.md

   Use `git config branch.autosetuprebase always` to rebase when pulling.
 Useful if you work... with others.
 Although, you may as well make a bash profile shortcut for pulling that includes the `--rebase` flag.

   You can add `--global` to apply to all repos.

+ More options [here](https://git-scm.com/book/tr/v2/Customizing-Git-Git-Configuration).
+Highlighting and a merging tool are both recommended.

 Bisect To Find Breaking Changes